xingyuel/xingyuel.github.io/_posts/2023-09-04-my-1st-blog-post.md

     });
 }
 ```
-At first glance, the above implementation seems fine.
-But careful analysis will reveal two problems: 1. for each
-record the Java code calls MongoDB twice, getting and saving the record, respectively; 2. the code loops through
-all the records, instead of bulk updating.
-On the other hand for our business requirement, simply soft deleting
-the records is even easier and faster.
-As a result, calling the 2nd method in the above ProductRepository
-interface is the best choice.

-With the old implementation, if we need to soft delete N documents, we must call MongoDB 2 * N times.
-For our
+in this case, to soft-delete N documents we need to call MongoDB 2 * N times.
+The following table shows the test
-benchmark test, here N is 2864, but in reality N could easily become 50,000 or bigger.
-In contrast, in the new
-implementation, we always call MongoDB once, no matter how many documents we need to soft delete.

-In addition to soft deleting documents, we also need to upsert documents.
-Now upserting can take advantage of our
-bulk upsert implementation.
-The following table shows the test results for upserting and soft deleting the same
+results for upserting and soft deleting the same 2864 products:
-2864 products:

 Processing Time (in seconds)